WebAssembly/tool-conventions/BasicCABI.md

 **Function pointers**

-A pointer to a function is an index into the table 0 of the module.
+A pointer to a function is an index into a table of the module.
 The type of the table is funcref.
 The table needs to be exported with the name `__indirect_function_table` if the function pointer is possibly used from the outside of the module.